 Women empowerment through SHG was studied on three dimensions, i.e. economic, social and political.
-While economic aspects of women empowerment through SHGs included increase in material possessions of the SHG member, the social dimensions focused on socia l benefits like recognition by family self members. increased confidence. participation in family decision making, etc. However, the political dimensions included increased participation in social and political organisations such as village panchayat, becoming member / office bearer of an organisation working for the welfare of the women, especially in rural areas.
+While economic aspects of women empowerment through SHGs included increase in material possessions of the SHG member, the social dimensions focused on socia l benefits like recognition by family self confidence. members. increased participation in family decision making, etc. However, the political dimensions included increased participation in social and political as village panchayat, organisations such becoming member / office bearer of an organisation working for the welfare of the women, especially in rural areas.